Memcrab/docs/mysql/mysql8.md

 check your version of php `php -v` and upgrade it to 7.4 or upper.
 With the upgrade to 7.4, PHP natively supports the new default authentication plugin `caching_sha2_password`.

-## Solution 2: Chsnge Auth method to older one
+## Solution 2: Change Auth method to older one

 1. Connect to the database as root
 2. Check existing authentication plugin: